Blog

 Milestone3 min read

-Today we published the Phosra Child Safety Specification (PCSS) v1.0 as a public repository at github.com/phosra-spec/pcss, licensed CC BY 4.0.
-It enters a public-review period, not a ratification.
+Today we published the Open Child Safety Specification (OCSS) · Draft 4 · pre-release as a public repository at github.com/phosra-spec/pcss, licensed CC BY 4.0.
+It is an individual IETF Internet-Draft, not a ratified standard.
 The first cohort of Charter Adopters will help close that gap by Q3 2026.

-The canonical spec covers thirteen sections — Charter, Bearing (age signal), Lens (tier evaluation), Threshold (parental consent), Aegis (hard blocks), Herald (notifications), Custody (data minimization), Verdict (algorithmic audit), Notary (signed receipts), plus conformance and a versioned changelog.
+The canonical spec covers thirteen sections — Charter, Age (age signal), Tier (tier evaluation), Consent (parental consent), Block (hard blocks), Alert (notifications), Privacy (data minimization), Audit (algorithmic audit), Receipt (signed receipts), plus conformance and a versioned changelog.
 The wire format is published as JSON Schema 2020-12; the runtime API surface as OpenAPI 3.1.

 Receipts use an EIP-712-style canonicalization and ed25519 signatures.
-The point is that any regulator, civil-society auditor, or downstream parent-control app can re-execute a verdict against the same Lens and either get an identical answer or produce evidence of divergence.
+The point is that any regulator, civil-society auditor, or downstream parent-control app can re-execute an audit against the same Tier and either get an identical answer or produce evidence of divergence.
 Conformance is not a slide; it is a verifiable runtime state.

 Phosra Inc. is currently the sole steward of the spec.
-That is the honest framing of a v1.0 standard from a Delaware C-corp that also operates a commercial implementer of the same spec.
-Public review is the period in which we recruit Charter Adopters (cohort closes Q3 2026), seat an Adopter Council with at least one civil-society and one academic seat, and move stewardship toward an independent body — a foundation transition targeted for v2.0 in late 2026.
+That is the honest framing of a pre-release draft from a Delaware C-corp that also operates a commercial implementer of the same spec.
+The pre-release period is when we recruit Charter Adopters (cohort closes Q3 2026), seat an Adopter Council with at least one civil-society and one academic seat, and move stewardship toward an independent body — a foundation transition targeted for late 2026.

 Until then, we want maximum public scrutiny.
 Anyone can file an RFC.
 Sponsorship by a Tier-2+ adopter is required to advance a proposal to final-call, but civil-society contributors are exempt from that sponsorship rule because their voice should not depend on commercial backing.